Retiring Abroad As A British Expat.

 You may not receive the same tax break on contributions as you would in the UK if you relocate overseas before retiring and keep making payments to a UK private pension.

-How does moving overseas affect your UK pension?
+How does moving abroad affect your UK pension?

 The UK State Pension will be affected depending on which country you move to.